 This guidance is for NHS organisations planning a merger.

-It also explains how Monitor will assess and provide advice to the Competition and Markets Authority (CMA) on the benefits of mergers involving NHS foundation trusts.
+It also explains how we will assess and provide advice to the Competition and Markets Authority (CMA) on the benefits of mergers involving NHS foundation trusts.
 It covers:

-- Monitor’s role in relation to merger benefits
+- our role in relation to merger benefits

 - what is a relevant patient benefit